Each division will play by NFHS Rules (National Federation High School) with exceptions as listed below.

-13.00 Refund Policy There will be a 100% refund for complete rain outs; 1 game played = 50% of entry fee refunded; 2 or more games played = no refund.
+13.00 Refund Policy There will be a $75.00 administration fee charged for a Complete Rain Out; 1 game played = 50% of entry fee refunded; 2 or more games played = no refund.
 Refunds will only be made to teams if games are canceled by the tournament director’s discretion.
-No refunds if a team cancels 21 days before the tourney.
+No refunds if a team cancels within 21 days before the tourney.

 14.00 Guidelines for Suspension and Dismissal Any team behaving in an unsportsmanlike manner can be subject to dismissal or suspension.
 Any verbal or physical attack on any participant or umpire during the event or following the event can result in suspension or dismissal.
 Any player competing under an assumed name or illegal birth certificate or ID card could result in suspension or permanent dismissal.
 This rule also applies to coaches and managers who have previous knowledge of such infraction.
 Submitting an insufficient check to an event director or league official can result in suspension or dismissal of the team if payment cannot be settled within a reasonable time frame.